Natural Baby Life logo (480 x 130)

 Drop-ins leaking

-The Playtex Nurser basically contains a drop-in bag for the milk or formula with the traditional bottle exterior being there to make it easier to hold and feed from.
+The Playtex Nurser contains a drop-in bag for the milk or formula with the traditional bottle exterior making it easier to hold and feed from.

 How to use Playtex VentAire bottles